 - More nutrient-dense

 Check out this post all about making cauliflower rice at home!

 - You can use frozen or fresh cauliflower rice.
 The frozen rice might need a few extra minutes to cook through.

 - Make sure all your ingredients are prepped up before you start!
 Everything happens quickly so you don’t want to be caught chopping veggies when you should be paying attention to the stir fry.

 - Use a high heat oil, like avocado oil.
-This ensures you can get your pan nice and hot without the oil smoking or getting any off flavors.
+This ensures you can get your skillet or wok nice and hot without the oil smoking or getting any off-flavors.